seedstack/website/content/docs/seed/manual/batch/testing.md

         weight: 40
 ---

 For integration test, add SEED integration test support to your project.
-Check documentation [here](#!/seed-doc/test/integration#simple-integration-testing).
+Check the documentation [here](../../testing/integration).

 * Following example checks that SEED injection works.